 Despite Alfred's father seemingly having abandoned his family, Alfred continues to think the best of his father, believing that he will someday return.
 He has a close bond with his grandparents and other family members.
 After helping his grandfather save their land and farm from a fire set by O'Neil and Miller, Alfred tells him, "Grandfather, you are my protector and my teacher.
 I love you deeply and honor you greatly.
 I will work hard and help you all I can.
 I hope you have a good night."
 Alfred shows his deep respect and love of his grandfather, a theme repeatedly demonstrated by the young boy whenever he interacts with the adults in his life.

-Alfred's character is revealed through is actions.
+Alfred's character is revealed through his actions.
 He shows courage and compassion when he saves the life of Junior White Hail, the boy who has been mercilessly bullying him at school.
 In doing so, he earns Junior's loyalty and friendship and comes to understand why Junior has been bullying him.
 He shows ingenuity and quick-thinking when he goes to see his Great-Aunt Pearl about the land documents he finds, knowing she can best help his family.

 The Land Grab is an easy, quick, high-interest read that will appeal to reluctant readers, especially boys.
 Beartrack-Algeo's story is action driven, with believable characters who highlight many important virtues such as industriousness, honesty, filial respect, and kindness.
 Unfortunately, with the exception of Deputy Sheriff John Riggs who accepts the evidence Thomas Plenty Buffalo provides, all the white characters are portrayed as corrupt.